 A Texas medical power of attorney is a document that allows a person to select someone else to make health decisions on their behalf.
-The principal can limit or give unrestricted powers to the agent to make any type of responsibility, including ending the principal’s life.
-Alternate agents may also be selected in the event the primary agent cannot perform.
+The principal can limit or give unrestricted powers to the agent to make any type of decision, including ending the principal’s life.
+Alternate agents may also be selected in the event that the primary agent cannot perform.

 The person you designate to make medical decisions for you is called an agent.
 The medical power of attorney gives your agent broad power to make any health care decisions you could have made if you were not incapacitated, unless you specifically restrict his or her authority.